 Pentax 77mm 1.8 Limited Lens

-When going through the photos in my blog post on the Leben CS-600 amplifier by Japanese Leben Hi-Fi Stereo Company, I noticed that the damper tube in this photo: was marked 6DN3, which I, funnily enough, hadn’t noticed before.
-I was of the impression that the CS-600 uses 6CJ3 tubes, which is stated on Leben’s… Continue reading 6CJ3, 6DN3, 6CM3, 6CH3 and 6DW4B tubes for use in tube amplifiers
+When going through the photos in my blog post on my Leben amplifier, I noticed that the damper tube in this photo: was marked 6DN3, which I, funnily enough, hadn’t noticed before.
+I was of the impression that the CS-600 uses 6CJ3 tubes, which is stated on Leben’s official site.
+In the folder that came… Continue reading 6CJ3, 6DN3, 6CM3, 6CH3 and 6DW4B damper tubes

 Kaktus Towers, Copenhagen

-Kaktus Towers, Kalvebod Brygge, Copenhagen, Denmark.
-Designed by Bjarke Ingels Group (B.I.G).
-Two towers at 100 and 80 meters tall respectively.
-Close to 500 balconies distributed between the floors of the towers explain the ‘Kaktus’ designation of these semi-futuristic buildings.
-The opening of IKEA’s rooftop terrace has made photos from new angles possible, including ones… Continue reading Kaktus Towers, Copenhagen
+Designed by Bjarke Ingels Group (BIG), the development consists of two towers standing at 100 and 80 meters tall, respectively.
+Nearly 500 balconies are distributed across the towers’ façades, lending the buildings their ‘Kaktus’ nickname due to the spiky, irregular appearance of their silhouettes.
+The recent opening of IKEA’s rooftop terrace has made it possible… Continue reading Kaktus Towers, Copenhagen

 Garden of the Royal Danish Library in Light Snowfall